orangejuice/blog/data/activity/movie-小妈妈-2021/record.en.md

 date: 2023-01-31 01:26:27+08:00
 douban:
   rating: 8
-  subtitle: 2021 / France / Drama Fantasy / Céline Sciamma / Joséphine Sanz,
+  subtitle: 2021 / France / Drama Fantasy / Directed by Céline Sciamma / Starring
-    Gabrielle Sanz
+    Joséphine Sanz, Gabrielle Sanz
 ---

-Via douban banner, the secret is not what you desperately want to hide, but just something you have no one to tell.
+According to a douban banner, a secret is not something you try hard to hide; it's just something you have no one to talk to about.